OPS-E2E-PPE/VBA-Docs/api/Word.ListFormat.ListType.md

 keywords: vbawd10.chm163577930
 f1_keywords:
 - vbawd10.chm163577930
-ms.prod: word
 api_name:
 - Word.ListFormat.ListType
 ms.assetid: 6a6cf33b-d1a7-25f8-2fe0-ab98760c424e
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # ListFormat.ListType property (Word)

 Returns the type of lists that are contained in the range for the specified **ListFormat** object.
 Read-only **WdListType**.

 ## Syntax

 _expression_. `ListType`

 _expression_ Required.
 A variable that represents a '[ListFormat](Word.ListFormat.md)' object.

 ## Remarks

 The constant **wdListListNumOnly** refers to LISTNUM fields, which are fields that can be added within the text of a paragraph.

 ## Example

 This example checks to see if the first list in the active document is a simple numbered list.
 If it is, the fourth list template on the **Numbered** tab of the **Bullets and Numbering** dialog box (**Format** menu) is applied.

 ```vb